Toney Douglas: Junior year

 In his junior season, Douglas continued his transition to point guard, creating offensive opportunities for others on the team in addition to scoring by himself.
-Although Douglas still needed to work on polishing the distribution aspect of his game, coach Hamilton said in January 2008 that "he's done an exceptional job when you take into consideration this hasn't been his role prior to coming to Florida State."
-Douglas' defense improved considerably; he accumulated 2.6 steals per game as a junior (compared to 1.2 steals in the previous season), the highest rate in the ACC.
-His total of 48 steals in 16 games against ACC teams is the third-highest in league history.
+Although he still needed to work on polishing the distribution aspect of his game, coach Hamilton said in January 2008 that "he's done an exceptional job when you take into consideration this hasn't been his role prior to coming to Florida State."
+Douglas' defense improved considerably; he accumulated 2.6 steals per game (7th in the SEC) as a junior (compared to 1.2 steals in the previous season), the highest rate in the ACC.
+His total of 48 steals in 16 games against ACC teams was the third-highest in league history.
+He averaged 15.4 points per game (9th), with an .809 free throw percentage (8th).
 In a game against the University of Virginia, Douglas' steal in the final minute (his sixth of the game) and subsequent free throws carried Florida State to a win that helped their chances of being selected to the 2008 NCAA tournament.

 After the regular season concluded, Douglas was selected into the ACC All-Defensive Team and the All-ACC Third Team.
-Despite Douglas' efforts (18 points, 5 assists and 3 steals) against North Carolina in the quarterfinals, Florida State lost the game, effectively shutting them out from the NCAA tournament.
+Despite Douglas' efforts (18 points, 5 assists, and 3 steals) against North Carolina in the quarterfinals, Florida State lost the game, effectively shutting them out from the NCAA tournament.
 After Florida State lost in the first round of the 2008 NIT, Douglas finished the season with 90 steals, second only to Sam Cassell in the number of steals made in one season (97).
-He led the team in scoring (15.4 ppg), steals (2.6 spg; also highest in the ACC) and assists (2.6).
+He led the team in scoring (15.4 ppg), steals (2.6 spg; also highest in the ACC), and assists (2.6).